Erosion Prevention

 Erosion Permit Basics

 Erosion prevention permits must be approved prior to any soil disturbance and prior to the release of any associated development permit.
-A typical permit will involve the following steps:
+A typical permit involves the following steps:

 • Submit erosion prevention permit with erosion plan, details, and schedule.